Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the rainy season in Coral Gables?

-September is the wettest month with about 8.4 inches of rain on average; the city receives roughly 57 inches annually.
+September is the wettest month in Coral Gables, about 6.7 inches on average; the year totals roughly 43 inches.

 What is the warmest month in Coral Gables?